kvriet/pneumatics/docs/electronics.md

 Example breadboard layout. (will be added)

 **Arduino code snippet**
 Make sure the microcontroller pin that controls the mosfet is a PWM pin.
 On Arduino Uno these pins have a ~ symbol next to them.
 On most newer microcontrollers, all pins are PWM.
 PWM stands for pulse-width modulation.
 This allows you to send signals with a varying **duty cycle**, for example high 25% of the time, and low 75% of the time.
 The highs and lows alternate very quickly.
 On 5V logic, this means that the output signal will look like 0.25*5V=1.25V.
 That way, you can 'open' the mosfet only a little bit or fully, depending on the duty cycle you send.
+Note that you can only PWM the pump, not the solenoid, as the solenoid is only fully open or fully closed.
+The solenoid has no intermediate state where it's a bit open or closed.
+Those solenoids do exist (proportional solenoid valves) but they're much more expensive.
 You can find the Arduino PWM documentation here: [link](https://docs.arduino.cc/language-reference/en/functions/analog-io/analogWrite/){:target="_blank"}.
 ```
 const int pumpPin = 5; // The pin that connects to the pump mosfet
 const int valvePin = 9; // The pin that connects to the valve mosfet
 int percentagePump = 50;
-int percentageValve = 50;
+int stateValve = HIGH; // HIGH = 5V on Arduino and turns on the solenoid.
+LOW = 0V and turns off the solenoid

 // The PWM value normally goes from 0 (0%) to 255 (100%).
 // We need to convert to a value between 0 and 255 (255*(100/percentage)) for the code to work.
 analogWrite(pumpPin,255*(100/percentagePump);
-analogWrite(valvePin,255*(100/percentageValve);
+digitalWrite(valvePin,stateValve); // Here we can use digitalWrite, not a PWM signal, as we only use HIGH and LOW
 ```

 ### One pump, one solenoid valve, one pressure sensor, all controlled by microcontroller